jonnrb/gthread/README.md

 Because our priorities are updated continuously, we needed a fast priority queue that allowed fast inserts anywhere.
 We used a tree structure that gives us *O(log n)* average case performance (located in `util/rb.{c,h}`).

+## Priority Inversion Avoidance

+To avoid PI, we use priority inheritance.
+This is a scheme that is fairly easy to implement and is provably correct for real-time applications on uniprocessor systems (which we emulate by having only one kernel thread).

+Since we don't have user settable priorities, we bump the priority for a given task by making it age less quickly when the resource is held.
+This pushes it to the front of the runqueue rapidly if it is a processor hog.

 ## Test Suite